slowernews/hamster-system/README.md

 *Mantra: 'Manage a collection of inputs'.*

-- 3 plain text files on a cloud synced folder<sup id="refnote3"> [3](#footnote3)</sup> and a paper notebook collect all inputs:
+- One text file on a cloud synced folder<sup id="refnote3"> [3](#footnote3)</sup> and a paper notebook collect all inputs:
-    - actionable inputs (todos) are managed in one text file and one paper notebook: calendar and now.
+    - actionable inputs (todos) are managed in one section of the text file and in the paper notebook: *calendar* and *now*.
-    - non-actionable inputs are managed in two text files: references and notes.
-Few long notes are easier to manage than many short notes.
-See them as *flat wikis* and use text editor's built-in search for navigation.
-However, notes are useless if you don't review and *tree shake* them periodically.
+    - non-actionable inputs are managed in two sections of the text file: *references* and *notes*.
+One long file is easier to manage than many short files.
+See it as a *flat wiki* and use text editor's built-in search for navigation.
+However, this is useless if you don't review and *tree shake* it periodically.

-- todos listed in the calendar text file have a due date: **( )**
+- todos listed in the *calendar* section of the text file have a due date: **( )**

         Dates are inserted before the task description (allowing chronological sorting):